 Siena has a large choice of accommodations for all budgets and travel styles.

-High-end: If you are looking for luxury, your best hotel is 5-star Grand Hotel Continental Siena, very central, gorgeous decorations and all types of modern amenities (€400-600 per double room per night, optional breakfast to be selected when booking).
-Some 2 km from central Siena is the beautiful former monastery Hotel Certosa di Maggiano (€420-500) featuring a scenic countryside location and luxury services such as heated outdoor pool, tennis court, and state-of-the-art room facilities.
+High-end: If you are looking for luxury, your best hotel is 5-star Grand Hotel Continental Siena, very central, with gorgeous decorations and all types of modern amenities (€400-600 per double room per night, optional breakfast to be selected when booking).
+Some 2 km from central Siena is the beautiful former monastery Hotel Certosa di Maggiano (€420-500) featuring a scenic countryside location and luxury services such as a heated outdoor pool, tennis court, and state-of-the-art room facilities.